mwcproject/mwc-node/doc/mwc_mining_guide.md

 Please check mwc-node and mwc-miner logs for errors.
 Wallet related errors you should see in mwc-node logs.

-if node not able connect to the wallet, use can trouble shout but running this API manually
+if node not able connect to the wallet, use can trouble shoot but running this API manually
 ```
 curl -d '{"id":1,"jsonrpc":"2.0","method":"build_coinbase","params":{"block_fees":{"fees":"0","height":"1307101","key_id":"030000000000000000000c02fd00000000"}}}' http://localhost:3415/v2/foreign
 ```